ctrachte/Kitchen-Calendar/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 1.)
-You will first need a recent version of Moment.js installed.
+You will first need a recent version of day.js installed.
  - You can use the one included in the helpers folder of this project *  _*RECOMMENDED*_ *
- -  or download the latest version from [their website](https://momentjs.com/).

 2.)
 Download and add the KitchenCalendar.js and KitchenCalendar.css files to their appropriate directories in your project.
  - you will need to reference them in your project in a way that they are in scope to the code you are initializing the KitchenCalendar with.